Turkish cleric says Erdogan crackdown worse than army coup era

 "What we are seeing today is 10 times worse than what we saw during the military coups," he was quoted as saying in an interview with the Zaman newspaper and its English-language edition, both close to his movement. (www.todayszaman.com)

-Turkey's army toppled four governments in the second half of the 20th century before Erdogan's Islamist-rooted AK Party brought a decade of economic and political stability.
-Rights groups accused the generals of widespread torture and killings after coups in 1960 and 1980.
+Turkey's army, self-appointed guardians of secularism, toppled four governments in the second half of the 20th century before Erdogan's Islamist-rooted AK Party brought a decade of economic and political stability.
+Rights groups accused the generals of torture and killings after coups in 1960 and 1980.

-Erdogan, however, has couched the feud in equally historic terms, evoking the memory of one of his political heroes Adnan Menderes, a prime minister overthrown by the military in 1960 and hanged along with two ministers a year later.

-Menderes eased curbs on religion, much as Erdogan has done, allowing thousands of mosques to reopen, opened new religious schools and legalised the call to prayer in Arabic.
-He too was accused of increasingly authoritarian rule.

 Gulen's network helped cement the AK Party's rise, using its influence in the judiciary to help break the army's grip with a series of coup plot trials; but the marriage of convenience has fallen apart as the former allies turn on each other.